abhisheks99013/ProActive-Health-Analytics-System-Using-Machine-Learning/README.md

 [![License](https://img.shields.io/badge/license-MIT-blue.svg)](LICENSE)

-*A web application for predicting multiple diseases using machine learning models.
+*This project utilizes StreamLit and Docker to create an interactive web application for predicting various diseases.
 This project includes prediction models for diabetes, Parkinson's disease, heart disease, and breast cancer.*

 ## Table of Contents